TurnTable Top 100 Songs

-The TurnTable Top 100 (also known as TurnTable Nigeria Top 100) is the music industry standard record chart in Nigeria for songs, published weekly by TurnTable magazine.
+The TurnTable Top 100 Songs (also known as Nigeria Official Top 100 Songs) is the music industry standard record chart in Nigeria for songs, published weekly by TurnTable magazine.
 Chart rankings are based on airplay (radio and tv) and online streaming in Nigeria.
 In its opening year, TurnTable charts listed 50 positions, but later expanded its chart ranking to 100 on the second half of 2022.

 The first issue of the Top 100, was launched on Monday, 11 July 2022, and was led by Asake "Peace Be Unto You (PBUY)".

 History

 The weekly chart was launched on 13 July 2020, as TurnTable Top 50.
 The chart is also a component of the End of the Year Top 50, with data from Audiomack, Boomplay Music, and YouTube.
 The first issue of the Top 50 chart was launched on Monday, 9 November 2020, and was led by Wizkid "Ginger".
 The chart was compiled by TurnTable on Wednesdays, and published on Mondays.
 In July 2022, following the launch of the Top 100, it began tracking records from Friday to Thursday; the tracking week begins on Friday (to coincide with Global New Music Friday) and ends on Thursday.
 The tracking period also applies to airplay and streaming.

 On 31 March 2022, TurnTable announce the expansion of the Top 50 and incorporated the streaming data from Apple Music, Deezer, and Spotify into the Top 50.
 TurnTable partnership with Apple Music, Deezer, and Spotify, will also be added into the soon-to-be Top 100.
 On 11 July 2022, TurnTable premiered the Top 100.
 The chart eventually became the one main all-genre singles chart, following the launch of the seven genre component of the TurnTable Nigerian Top 100; which include: